Share this post

 This means that cramps, mood swings and bloating can all be reduced by the inhalation or topical application of vetiver oil.

-Vetiver is regarded as a useful pest repellent, particularly when it comes to termite infestations.
+Vetiver is regarded as a useful pest repellent, particularly when it comes to termite and tick infestations.

 A study in 2001 found that vetiver acted as a strong repellent to termites and was also able to significantly reduce tunnelling activity, while a 2015 study noted the high toxicity of the oil towards ticks that could possibly cause Lyme disease.

-Vetiver can protect from other pests as well: it has also been suggested that the oil is repellent to the mosquito larvae.
+Vetiver can protect from other pests as well; with many sources claiming the oil may also be repellent to mosquito larvae.

-Mosquitoes are associated with a wide range of harmful diseases, so vetiver’s repellent properties are incredibly beneficial for our health.
+Pests of this kind are associated with a wide range of harmful diseases, so vetiver’s repellent properties can be incredibly beneficial for our health and protection.